Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

 where we denote $\Delta\phi = \phi_{p}-\phi$ and $\beta$ is the so called the transfer coefficient commonly found in the Frumkin-Butler-Volmer Equation \cite{biesheuvel2009imposed,sekimoto2010stochastic,van2010diffuse,van2012frumkin,fraggedakis2021theory}.

-The details of electron flow are not described in our model Fig. 1 and 2 because those details are not well known in the biological case which remains our main focus.
-Those details are significantly different in each of the many (quite different) systems that are described by the Butler-Volmer equation of electrode reactions \cite{fraggedakis2021theory}.
+It is important to realize that any analysis of boundary behavior requires detail appropriate for the mechanisms of flow across the boundary.
+In biological cases, these are often not yet known.
+In the physical case, details are significantly different in each of the many (quite diverse) systems that are described by the Butler-Volmer equation of electrode reactions \cite{biesheuvel2009imposed,sekimoto2010stochastic,van2010diffuse,van2012frumkin,fraggedakis2021theory}.
+The behavior of the systems is likely to be as diverse as the chemical reactions at the boundaries are themselves.